 How Return of the Jedi Was Inspired by Dune

-- Return of the Jediâ€™s Jabba the Hutt looks like a giant slug with a fat face and arms.
-This character may have been inspired by The God Emperor of Dune, Leto Atreides the Second who funnily enough was a 15-foot long slug.
-That novel was published in 1981, two years before the release of ROTJ.
-We do appreciate that Jabba was originally conceived in ANH as a human.
+- Return of the Jedi's Jabba the Hutt looks like a giant slug with a fat face and arms.
+This character may have been inspired by The God Emperor of Dune's Leto Atreides the Second who, funnily enough, was a 15-foot-long slug.
+That novel was published in 1981, two years before the release of Return of the Jedi.
+We do appreciate that Jabba was originally conceived in A New Hope as a human.

-- The sand desert where the Sarlaac Pit resides is called the Dune Sea
+- The sand desert where the Sarlaac Pit resides is called the Dune Sea.

-Let's not forget Lawrence of Arabia having an influence on Star Wars
+Let's Not Forget Lawrence of Arabia Having an Influence on Star Wars

 Speaking of the Great Bard…

-Shakespeare actually has a lot to answer for – it was his line from Othello that inspired the name of the Mortal Engines novel!
+Shakespeare actually has a lot to answer for – it was his line from Othello that inspired the name of the Mortal Engines novel.

-The Mandalorian Chapter: The Jedi May Have Also a Wee Dune Nod:
+The Mandalorian Chapter: The Jedi May Also Have a Wee Dune Nod

-Calodan may be a reference to Caladan, which as you probably know as the planet that serves as the ancestral home of House Atreides.
+Calodan may be a reference to Caladan, which as you probably know, is the planet that serves as the ancestral home of House Atreides.

 Corvus could also be a nod to Alpha Corvus, another planet mentioned in the later Dune work by Herbert's son.
 We suspect this is a bit of a stretch, however.

-George Lucas actually met with Lynch to discuss the possibility of Lynch taking the director's chair for Return of the Jedi!
-Lynch turned him down which led to Richard Marquand having a crack.
+One: We mentioned above that David Lynch directed the movie version of Dune.
+We think it's a pretty good science fiction movie, though a patient watch is needed.
+Do you know how things come full circle?
+George Lucas actually met with Lynch to discuss the possibility of Lynch taking the director's chair for Return of the Jedi.
+Lynch turned him down, which led to Richard Marquand having a crack.